PanLiyuan/hyper-protect-dbaas/cli_clusterop.md

 The command returns immediately with cluster status of BUILD.
 After about 30 seconds, a cluster status of RUNNING becomes available.
 To get the updated cluster status, run the [cluster-list](#cluster_list) or [cluster-show](#cluster_show) command.

-This command requires that you accept the IBM license.
-Therefore, when issuing the command, preface it with the **\./dmclient --accept-license** option, as in this example:
+This command requires you to accept the IBM license.
+Therefore, when you enter the command, preface it with the **\./dmclient --accept-license** option, as in this example:

 <pre><code class="hljs"># ./dmclient --accept-license cluster-create myClusterName user password
 </code></pre>